 - They must be presented in the original program (editable format), with consecutive numbering in the order of their first citation within the text; keep the title short.
 Precise explanations may be in footnotes identified with consecutive numbering, not in the header.
 These notes should specify the unusual abbreviations used in each table; each table is cited in the text.
 For data published or nor coming from another source, permission should be obtained to reproduce them.
 If the table has already been published, cite the original source and provide written permission from the copyright holder for reproduction of the material.
 This authorization is necessary, regardless of who the author or publisher is, an exception to copyright is made when taking documents of public domain; however, the original author must always be cited.

 - Figures and graphs.
 They will be drawn in a professional and clear manner in order to avoid problems of comprehension at the time of editing.
-The letters, numbers and symbols shall be clear and uniform in all illustrations and shall be of sufficient size to remain legible after the reduction required for their publication.
-Titles and detailed explanations should be included in the captions of the illustrations and not therein.
+The letters, numbers and symbols will be clear and uniform in all illustrations and shall be of sufficient size to remain legible after the reduction required for their publication.
+Titles and detailed explanations will be included in the captions of the illustrations and not therein.
 Figures and graphs will be numbered consecutively according to their first mention in the text; if the figure has already been published, cite the original source and submit written permission from the copyright holder for reproduction of the material.
-This authorization is necessary, regardless of who the author or publisher is, an exception to copyright is made when taking documents of public domain; however, the original author must always be cited.
+This authorization is necessary, regardless of who the author or publisher might be, an exception to copyright is made when taking documents of public domain; but always citing the original author.
 The maximum number of tables, figures, graphs should not exceed two per page in the presentation of the results and should be submitted in editable format.

 - The body of the work includes the new and important aspects of the study and the conclusions drawn from them.
 Data or other information already included in the introduction and results sections should not be repeated in detail.
 Explain the meaning of the results, the limitations of the study, as well as its usages and values for future research.
 The observations made will be compared with those of other relevant studies.